 From DAOs to Crypto: How Blockchain is Impacting the C-Suite

-While companies globally are embracing blockchain, from smart contracts to using crypto as an alternative currency, it is still full of risk and uncertainty.
-Many of the fundamental challenges of blockchain-driven disruption — cybersecurity threats, crypto-related fraud and financial crime, financial reporting questions, the need for legal frameworks for digital assets and DAOs — have yet to be addressed.
+While companies globally are embracing blockchain, from smart contracts to using blockchain-based currencies, it is still full of risk and uncertainty.
+Many of the fundamental challenges of blockchain-driven disruption — cybersecurity threats, crypto-related fraud and financial crime, financial reporting questions, the need for legal frameworks for digital assets and DAOs — have yet to be fully addressed.

 Day 1, Feb 1, 2023 | 8am-10am EST | 2pm-4pm CET | 5pm- 7pm GST | see your local time